 TRANSPORTATION AND CALGARY’S OLDEST COMMUNITY

 Bridging the Elbow River has always had a significant impact on this community.
-When the Canadian Pacific Railway arrived in 1883, it facilitated the Emergence of Calgary as an urban centre.
+When the Canadian Pacific Railway arrived in 1883, it facilitated Calgary’s emergence as an urban centre.
+Learn more at our guide: Emergent – Towers.

 When the CPR bypassed land speculators and placed its station west of the fort.
 Many businesses relocated from the east side of the river.
 This effectively moved the settlement to where downtown Calgary sits today.